Questions & Answers

 A. Good question!
 Believe your horse, as Mark Rashid would say: “Horses don’t lie”.
 Their behaviour is their communication.
 Sadly though, many horses do not show behaviour that would communicate pain, or have been trained to just ‘get on with their job’.
 That is why I check the horse for pain in their back as part of the consultation.
 Often a lot of money is spent in the process of finding the right saddle.
 I have had many customers come to me after sometimes spending thousands of pounds elsewhere.
 When contacting saddle fitters ask lots and lots of questions.
 Test the fitters knowledge.
 Phone around and get a feel for what the different fitters say, then go by your instinct as to what makes sense.

 Q. How do you differ from other saddle fitters?

-A. Having actually not met any of the others personally I am not quite sure.
+A. Having actually not met any of the others personally, I am not quite sure.
 I have been told that I am very thorough in my appraisal of the horse and their comfort or discomfort – I am very, very caring.
 I am very particular about the tree fitting properly as it is not fair for the horse if it doesn’t fit.
 I have a genuine empathy for the horse and my absolute priority is the horses comfort first and foremost.
-I do not let the tree weight bear beyond the last rib.
-I fit wider in the gullet and have the rest of the saddle following the angles of the skeleton, then use shimmable pads to take up the extra space.
+I do not let the tree do main weight-bearing beyond the last rib.
+I fit for long term comfort.
 This allows the saddle to be used on the same horse for many, many years with the only alterations needed are the shims in the pad.
-These can usually be done by the owner/rider and therefore you wouldn’t need to call me out for regular consultations.
-I can usually help via photos/videos if required.
+These can usually be done by the owner/rider (with my support) and therefore you wouldn’t need to call me out for regular consultations.
+I can usually help via photos/videos though if required.
 I help teach the owner/rider during the consultation about how to spot changes in saddle fit and when to contact me for advice.

 I do my job for the horses, as they suffer silently.